RamiKrispin/RamiKrispin/README.md

 ## Hi there, I'm Rami <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25">

 I'm a data science manager and an open-source contributor.
-I mainly write code with R and bash, occasionally I do Python, HTML, CSS, and currently I am learning JavaScript and Julia.
+I mainly write code with Python, R and bash, occasionally I do HTML, CSS, and currently I am learning JavaScript and Julia.

+I enjoy teaching data science in production, MLOps, and Docker.
+You can find some of my tutorials on GitHub (see tutorial sections below) and [Medium](https://medium.com/@rami.krispin).
+I recently released a course - [Data Pipeline Automation with GitHub Actions Using R and Python](https://www.linkedin.com/learning/data-pipeline-automation-with-github-actions-using-r-and-python/data-pipeline-automation-with-github-actions) with LinkedIn Learning.

 Here is some of the stuff I enjoy doing:
 * Time series analysis and forecasting